jp-wright/nfl_betting_market_analysis/README.md

 <img src="images/feature_overlap_vegas_spread.png" align="middle" alt="Important Feature Overlap" >

-<sub>__Figure 4:__ The advanced metrics of DVOA, EPA, ANY/A, and PORT show very little horizontal separation for games that were labeled as a "wise bet" and those that weren't.
+<sub>__Figure 7:__ The advanced metrics of DVOA, EPA, ANY/A, and PORT show very little horizontal separation for games that were labeled as a "wise bet" and those that weren't.
 Ideally we would see a distribution of all blue and a separate one of all red beside it for a given metric.
 Note: Axis tick labels are removed to help focus simply on bin separation, and the counts have been normalized since the raw count of "wise bet" games is a mere fraction of the total games.</sub>

-#### Types of Game Matchups
+#### Game Type Clusters
 Unable to get any confirmation of class separability so far, I decided to cluster all matchups to see if there were distinct "types" of games.
 After some trial and error, it became clear that there were basically four distinct types of NFL games.

 1. Home team is much better overall.